Bristol Channel Pilot Cutter Breeze For Sale

-Breeze was built by Coopers of Pill in 1887 as a Bristol Channel Pilot Cutter, one of the smaller boats in the fleet and thought to be the only surviving example of a Coopers built cutter.
+Breeze was built by Coopers of Pill in 1887 as a Bristol Channel Pilot Cutter, one of the smaller sailing boats in the fleet, a 39ft sailing boat, and thought to be the only surviving example of a Coopers-built cutter.

-Breeze languished for many years before being bought by the current owner and given to RB Boatbuilding in Bristol for the restoration.
-Her proper lines were established to put the correct shape back into the boat and she was rebuilt from the bottom up between 2014 and 2016.
-This was a total restoration, only several small parts of the original boat were left including the mast step and part of the main beam with the official number carved into it.
+Breeze languished for many years before being bought by the current owner and given to RB Boatbuilding in Bristol for restoration.
+Her proper lines were established to put the correct shape back into the boat, and she was rebuilt from the bottom up between 2014 and 2016.
+This was a total restoration.
+Only several small parts of the original sailing boat were left, including the mast step and part of the main beam with the official number carved into it.

 Breeze is now in superb condition inside and out, and a very pretty and fast cutter that can be easily handled by two people rather than needing a large crew as is required on the bigger boats.
 Interestingly she was fitted with twin electric motors and a large generator, a very satisfactory solution to the problem of where to place a prop shaft on a boat that was never designed to have one.